wso2/cellery-samples/cells/hello-world-api/README.md

    Hello World!
    ```

 Congratulations!
 You have successfully tried out the hello world api sample!

+You can refer [Cell API versioning](../../docs/hello-world-api/api-versioning.md) for versioning the hello-world-api.

 Please feel free to checkout this repository and play around with the sample as explained [here](../../src/hello-world-api)